rashidkolaghassi/CourseConnects/README.md

 ## API

 The CourseConnects API allows you to integrate our platform into your own applications.
 You can use the API to add courses to your schedule, set your status in a course, search for classmates, and create study sessions.
+For API documentation go to https://courseconnects.onrender.com/swagger.